7 Best Homeowners Insurance Companies in Illinois of 2025

 Generally, homeowners insurance policies also contain exclusions for damage caused by termites, birds, rodents, vermin, and inherent vice.
 Issues such as rust, rot, and mold are also common exclusions for homeowners insurance policies.

 Perils such as earthquakes and flooding are typically excluded from homeowners insurance policies.
 Earthquake coverage can be added by endorsement.
-It is something Illinois homeowners should consider, as earthquakes occasionally occur in that area.
+Illinois homeowners should consider it, as earthquakes occasionally occur in that area.

 Homeowners insurance is designed to cover sudden or natural disasters, so it does not cover maintenance issues or normal wear and tear.